rackspace/php-opencloud/docs/userguide/Compute/Server.md

 ## Create server

+### Using an image

-There are a few parameter requirements when creating a server:
+There are a few parameter requirements when creating a server using an image:

 * **name** - needs to be a string;
 - **flavor** - a `OpenCloud\Compute\Resource\Flavor` object, that is populated with the values of a real API flavor;